ICS3U-Gallo/cpt-ethan-wang/README.md

-# Infinity Shoot
+# Infinity Collect

-Shoot the red enemy balls with your yellow bullets firing from the player black ball.
+Just collect yellow balls forever till you get bored or your score is over 100.